 Percentage availability

-In accordance with IALA Recommendation ???? on Availability Objectives of Aids to Navigation Services, Availability Objectives are calculated over a three-year continuous period, unless otherwise specified.
+In accordance with IALA Recommendation O-130 on Categorization and Availability Objectives for Short Range Aids to Navigation, Availability Objectives are calculated over a three-year continuous period, unless otherwise specified.

 RELIABILITY OF SYSTEMS

 Introduction

 Systems are made up of subsystems, and subsystems are made up of components which all have their own individual reliability.
 Therefore, the total system reliability is directly dependent upon the reliability of each component within the system as well as how these are put together to form subsystems.